Code-Institute-Submissions/buzzing-strings/README.md

 #### User list

 Once the user is logged in, a new guitar can be added to an existing list of guitars.
-If there are no guitars to display, the user can use a button **Add +**, which redirects to **Add Guitar** page.
+If there are no guitars to display, the user can click **Add +** which redirects to **Add Guitar** page.
 New registered user will be also able to use this option and create a new list.
 All added guitars will appear on **My List** and **All Guitars** page.
 The user has an opportunity to update existing content by using
 **Edit** button (redirects to edit guitar form where all changes can be saved), and remove it completely by using **Delete** button
-(this action cannot be reversed).
-The deleted guitars also will disappear from **All Guitars** page.
+(this action cannot be reversed, the deleted guitars will disappear both from user's own list and **All Guitars** page).
+**The user can only update/delete own list of guitars!**

 #### Add Guitar

 This option allows the registered/logged user to add a favourite guitar with a description and image link.
-The user is required to fill in all fields in the form provided before **Add Your Guitar** button is used.
-No form can be submitted if there is a missing information.
-There is also **Cancel** button available and when used it redirects the user to **All Guitars**.
+The user is required to fill in all fields in the form before hiting **Add Your Guitar** button  No form can be submitted if there is a missing information.
+There is also **Cancel** button available, if used, it redirects the user to **All Guitars**.

 #### Contact Page